 Tom Watson

-I build products and the teams behind them.
 I started as a product designer, built teams at Pinterest and Facebook shipping products used by billions of people, led product at Framer, and now run Glass, a photography platform I co-founded.

 Not short.